radekBednarik/parabot/README.md

 # Parabot

-Utility for RobotFramework - run test .robot files in paralel even, if they are not specifically written for this.
+Utility for RobotFramework - run test .robot files in parallel even if they are not specifically written for this.

+This utility **does not aim to replace pybot**.
+It is just a quick project to be able to execute in parallel previously written RF test run in serial fashion.
+As such, it only offers two basic options.

+For much sophisticated solution, use Pybot.

 ## Table of Contents